Semester By the Sea

 - Biology of Marine Invertebrates

 - Ecology of Zooplankton and Ichthyoplankton

 Full course descriptions can be found here.

 SBS is a residential program.
-SBS students live and take meals in Brooke Hall, the waterfront dormitory/dining facility at the Darling Marine Center in Walpole, ME.
+SBS students live and take meals in Brooke Hall, the waterfront dormitory/dining facility at the Darling Marine Center.
 Requests to live off campus will be considered on a case-by-case basis.
 Costs of room and board are based on those charged for double occupancy and full meal plan at the University of Maine.